 Reed Theatre regularly welcomes guest artists and scholars to the department to present work, give talks, and offer workshops.
 Recent guests have included Anne Bogart, Jorge Huerta, Madison Moore, Michael Rohd, Lue Douthit, Anne Washburn, Universes, Meredith Monk, Philip Kan Gotanda, and Tim Miller.
 Reed Theatre enjoys collaboration with the Portland theatre community, including projects and interactions with Portland Institute for Contemporary Art, Portland Experimental Theatre Ensemble, the Risk/Reward Festival, Profile Theatre, the August Wilson Red Door Project, and Portland Playhouse, among others.

-As of fall 2013, the Theatre department is delighted to inhabit Reed's new Performing Arts Building, which Theatre will share with the departments of Music and Dance.
+Since Fall 2013, the Theatre department has inhabited Reed's new Performing Arts Building, which Theatre shares with the departments of Music and Dance.
 In the new PAB, there are two theatres: the 180-seat state of the art Studio Theatre, and the 99-seat Black Box.
 The new building also features a performance laboratory, a dedicated rehearsal room, a design studio, an up-to-date and equipped scene shop and costume studios, and multiple networked classrooms.
 The building is designed to be energy efficient, boasts ample common spaces for collaborative work, a rooftop garden, art exhibition spaces, and has a wide atrium to welcome the campus and Reed communities.
 For more information about the development of this exciting project, which broke ground in 2011, please see this article in Reed Magazine.